 Key Takeaways

-Sri Lanka’s aviation industry has been growing steadily in recent years, with an increasing number of airlines operating in the country.
+Sri Lanka’s aviation industry has grown steadily in recent years, with an increasing number of airlines operating there.
 The country’s main international airport is the Bandaranaike International Airport, located in the capital city of Colombo.
 The airport serves as a hub for SriLankan Airlines, the country’s national carrier, as well as for several international airlines.

 In addition to the Bandaranaike International Airport, Sri Lanka has several other domestic airports, including the Mattala Rajapaksa International Airport and the Ratmalana Airport.
 These airports primarily serve domestic flights and some regional flights to nearby countries.

-The Sri Lankan government has been investing in the country’s aviation infrastructure to support the growth of the industry.
-This includes expanding and upgrading existing airports, as well as building new airports in underserved regions of the country.
+The Sri Lankan government has been investing in the country’s aviation infrastructure to support the industry’s growth.
+This includes expanding and upgrading existing airports and building new airports in underserved regions of the country.

 The aviation industry in Sri Lanka has also been focused on adopting sustainable practices to reduce its environmental impact.
-This includes initiatives such as reducing carbon emissions, implementing waste management programs, and promoting the use of renewable energy sources.
+This includes reducing carbon emissions, implementing waste management programs, and promoting renewable energy sources.
 Sri Lanka has also been working to improve the safety and security of its aviation industry through increased training and regulation.

 Overall, the aviation industry in Sri Lanka is poised for continued growth and development, with a focus on sustainability and safety.